 The characters need a little break from their dangerous careers, and Downtime Activities are the perfect way to achieve this.

-For the purposes of this post, Downtime Activities will any activity that doesn’t involve the typical elements of a Dungeons & Dragons adventure.
+For the purposes of this post, Downtime Activities will be any activity that doesn’t involve the typical elements of a Dungeons & Dragons adventure.
 No dungeon-delving, no world-saving, etc. Downtime Activities would be stuff like crafting items, carousing around the village, running a business, etc.

 These kind of activities are usually handled away from the table, outside of the actual sessions of the campaign.
 This is a practice that I’m actually fine with, mostly because Downtime Activities can sometimes slow down the pacing of a session, and players sometimes just want to get into the thick of things without worrying about everything else.